Yanou

-Yann Peifer (born 6 March 1974), known professionally as Yanou, is a German trance and Eurodance musician and producer.
-He is most famous for collaborating on DJ Sammy's hit "Heaven" with vocalist Do and for being a member of the popular German trance acts Tune Up! with DJ Manian, and Cascada alongside Natalie Horler as well as Manian.
-Before Yanou worked with Tune Up!, Cascada and DJ Sammy, he produced and wrote tracks for "Beam & Yanou" in the late 1990s.
+Yann Peifer (born 6 February 1974), known professionally as Yanou, is a German Trance and Eurodance musician and record producer.
+He is most famous for collaborating on DJ Sammy's 2001 hit "Heaven" with vocalist Do and for being a member of the popular German trance acts Tune Up! with DJ Manian, and Cascada alongside Natalie Horler as well as Manian.
+Before Yanou worked with Tune Up!, Cascada and DJ Sammy, he produced and wrote tracks for Beam & Yanou in the late 1990s.